Clampdown: Cover versions

-"Clampdown" was later covered by Rage Against the Machine at their first live show in 1991, as well as during a show in Antwerp, Belgium, on 2 June 2008.
-It was also covered by Indigo Girls and can be heard on Rarities (2005) as well as the Clash tribute album Burning London: The Clash Tribute (1999).
-The song was also covered several times by the Strokes, most notably in 2003 at the Alexandra Palace, which was used as the B-side to their "The End Has No End" single.
-The Strokes also played the cover at their July 2004 T in the Park appearance.
-Poster Children covered it on their 2004 release, On the Offensive, and Another band that covered this song was Hot Water Music, on their B-sides and rarities compilation album called Till the Wheels Fall Off.
-The song was also covered by the National on the album A Tribute to The Clash, and by Inward Eye, which they released through a video on their YouTube channel.
-Bruce Springsteen and the E Street Band covered the song a few times on their 2014 High Hopes Tour.
+"Clampdown" was performed by Rage Against the Machine at their first live show in 1991, as well as during a show in Antwerp, Belgium, on 2 June 2008.
+It was recorded by Indigo Girls and can be heard on Rarities (2005) as well as the Clash tribute album Burning London: The Clash Tribute (1999).
+The song was also performed several times by the Strokes, most notably in 2003 at the Alexandra Palace, which was used as the B-side to their "The End Has No End" single.
+The Strokes also played their interpretation at their July 2004 T in the Park appearance.
+Poster Children recorded it on their 2004 release, On the Offensive, and Another band that recorded this song was Hot Water Music, on their B-sides and rarities compilation album called Till the Wheels Fall Off.
+The song was also interpreted by the National on the album A Tribute to The Clash, and by Inward Eye, which released through a video on their YouTube channel.
+Bruce Springsteen and the E Street Band performed the song a few times on their 2014 High Hopes Tour and again regularly on the politically-focused Land of Hope and Dreams No Kings Tour of 2026; in both cases it was when Tom Morello was appearing with them.
 Metallica played the song at the 2016 Bridge School Benefit.
-District Attorney of Philadelphia Larry Krasner covered the song with the punk band Sheer Mag days before his first election to office in May 2017, as documented in his memoir For the People: A Story of Justice and Power.
+District Attorney of Philadelphia Larry Krasner performed the song with the punk band Sheer Mag days before his first election to office in May 2017, as documented in his memoir For the People: A Story of Justice and Power.